deckhouse/virtualization/docs/ADMIN_GUIDE.md

    linux-vm                              Running     virtlab-pt-2   10.66.10.14   79m
    ```

+2. If you need to abort the migration, delete the corresponding `vmop` resource while it is in the `Pending` or `InProgress` phase.

 #### Maintenance mode

 When working on nodes with virtual machines running, there is a risk of disrupting their performance.
 To avoid this, you can put a node into the maintenance mode and migrate the virtual machines to other free nodes.